chris22smith/chris22smith.github.io/src/blog/2024/bulk-deleting-tweets.md

   key: "Bulk deleting tweets"
 ---

 I joined twitter in 2009.
 Over the years I wrote over 4,000 tweets and at my peak had over 3,000 followers.
 I gained a lot of useful knowledge from following others, had some great interactions with people in the web and front end community and just had a lot of fun.
 But things change.
+X is not the same.

 I won't bore you with my reasons for now wanting out, as, if you're reading this, I'm sure you're probably in a similar position or not too far away.
 The good news is that Mastodon has a thriving community, effectively back to the glory years of twitter.